ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-usage-cost}

 Both block and object storage are charging based on the monthly fee for the plan you choose.
-When the storage in the burst capacity used then overage fees are charged on an hourly usage basis.
+If the storage in the burst capacity is used then overage fees are charged on an hourly usage basis.